WartyMN/A2560-TextLibrary/README.md

  * copy a full screen of text or attr TO an off-screen buffer
  * copy a rectangular area of text or attr TO/FROM an off-screen buffer
  * Draw a string to a specified x, y coord (no wrap)
+ * format a string for a given height and width, wrapping words as necessary
+ * display a formatted string in a rectangular block on the screen, with wrap

+## ToDo
+ * copy a full screen of text and attr between channel A and B
+ * display a string in a rectangular block on the screen, with wrap, taking a hook for a "display more" event, and scrolling text vertically up after hook func returns 'continue' (or exit, returning control to calling func, if hook returns 'stop')
+ * replace current text font with another, loading from specified ram loc.
+ * clean up the A2650U/K vs morfe addresses, default colors, etc.
+ * optimization
+ * prep and clean up to be a standalone static library
+ * documentation